Join PINNACLE Registry and Diabetes Collaborative Registry

 2018 MIPS Performance Year

 The 2018 MIPS performance year started Jan.
 1, 2018, and end on Dec.
 31, 2018.
-Eligible clinicians are required to submit a full year of data on Quality measures and 90 days or a full year of data for Advancing Care Information and Improvement Activities.
+Eligible clinicians are required to submit a full year of data on Quality measures and 90 days or a full year of data for Promoting Interoperability and Improvement Activities.
 Health care providers will begin to receive payment adjustments in the form of incentives or penalties in 2020 for the 2018 MIPS program year.
 Not participating in MIPS in 2018 will result in an automatic payment adjustment of negative 5 percent in 2020.

 In 2018, four categories will contribute to the overall MIPS Performance Score: